Vorlonhomeworld/BBCL/10 Arithmetic.md

 (+ 3 4)

 ```
 Notice, you don't have to write the equals sign, nor do you have to tell Common Lisp to print it, it does this for you!
+Subtraction works exactly the same way, except,
-Multiplication is exactly the same way, except
+of course, for the operand.
+Instead of writing (100 - 75) , you'd write it as (- 100 75) and you'd get 25 as your answer!
+Multiplication is also exactly the same way, except
-for the operand
+, of course, for the operand

 ```